StoreConnect/storeconnect-sensors-api-server/README.md

 - the `Location#location` attribute is a [GeoJSON Point](https://tools.ietf.org/html/rfc7946#section-3.1.2) representing the coordinates of this location
 - the `Location#encodingType` is always set as `application/vnd.geo+json` to fit with OGC SensorThings API specification

-In addition a `Location#location` can (not mandatory) define the venue (or place) from which the associated GeoJSON coordinates are related.
-To do that, this venue must:
+In addition a `Location#location` MAY define the venue (or place) from which the associated GeoJSON coordinates are related.
+To do that, this venue MUST:
 - Be declared as a [GeoJSON property](https://tools.ietf.org/html/rfc7946#section-3.2)
 - Named `venueId`
 - Have an integer value that point to the identifier of the venue that make sense in your external system